meshtastic/c-sharp/README.md

-  fixed-position <lat> <lon> <altitude>  Set the device to a fixed position [default: 0] text <message>                         Send a text message from the device reset-nodedb                           Reset the node db of the device
+  fixed-position <lat> <lon> <altitude>  Set the device to a fixed position [default: 0] text <message>                         Send a text message from the device reset-nodedb                           Reset the node db of the device trace-route                            Trace the sequence of nodes routing to the destination canned-messages <Get|Set> <messages>   Get or set the collection of canned messages on the device [operation: Get, ] waypoint <lat> <lon>                   Send a waypoint from the device file <path>                            Get or send a file from the device update                                 Update the firmware of the serial connected device
 ```

 ### Example of `Meshtastic.Cli info` output with default console output level